alecxe/eslint-plugin-protractor/docs/rules/valid-by-id.md

 Let's take into account that [HTML5](https://html.spec.whatwg.org/multipage/dom.html#the-id-attribute) is even more permissive which could result in conflicts with this rule.

 This rule is very useful for notifying when an invalid html `id` is being used.
+It will also prevent unintentionally putting `id` attribute CSS selector instead of the actual `id` value - for example: `#my-id` instead of just `my-id`.

 ## Rule details